Second-order pseudo-Hermitian spin-$1/2$ bosons: Introduction

-The evasion of the spin-statistics connection in a pseudo-Hermitian quantum field theory was first studied in \cite{LeClair:2007iy}, where a second order formalism describing the dynamics of $N$-component complex symplectic fermions transforming as scalars in the $(0,0)$ representation of the RLG was discussed.
+The absence of the usual spin-statistics connection in a pseudo-Hermitian quantum field theory was first studied in \cite{LeClair:2007iy}, where a second order formalism describing the dynamics of $N$-component complex symplectic fermions transforming as scalars in the $(0,0)$ representation of the RLG was discussed.
 Recently, there has been a renewed interest in pseudo-Hermitian theories with flipped statistics.
 In particular, in \cite{Ahluwalia:2022zrm} the quantization of spin-$1/2$ bosons satisfying the Dirac equation was studied, and in \cite{Ahluwalia:2023slc} a bosonic theory for Elko spinors with Wigner degeneracy was analyzed.
-In this work, we study the canonical quantization of the simplest Lorentz-invariant SOPHY for spin-$1/2$ bosons, with the opposite statistics of the theory presented in \cite{Ferro-Hernandez:2023ymz}.
+In this work, we study the canonical quantization of the simplest Lorentz-invariant SOPHY for spin-$1/2$ bosons, with opposite statistics of the theory presented in \cite{Ferro-Hernandez:2023ymz}.
+The paper is structured as follows: In Section 2, the concept of a pseudo-Hermitian quantum field theory is presented.
+The canonical quantization of the theory is studied in Section 3.
+The symmetries of the theory are analyzed in Section 4, and finally, conclusions are drawn in Section 5.